EricTrainingRev/241209-JWA/Study Guides/Selenium WebDriver Study Guide.md

 - **submit()**: deprecated, but still supported for compatibility.
 Used to be the preferred way of submitting web forms

 ### Waits
-There are scenarios when you will need to tell Selenium to "wait" for a condition on the web page to be met: the element could load after a planned delay, latency may fluctuate, etc. Selenium has three different "wait" types to help you prevent Selenium from throwing uncessary exceptions:
+There are scenarios when you will need to tell Selenium to "wait" for a condition on the web page to be met: the element could load after a planned delay, latency may fluctuate, etc. Selenium has three different "wait" types to help you prevent Selenium from throwing unnecessary exceptions:
 - Implicit Waits
 - Explicit Waits
 - Fluent Waits